 - Physician's Assistant, Physical Therapist, and Occupational Therapist are listed on Michigan's Hot 50 Jobs.

 In many cases, undergraduate majors in many health disciplines do not exist.
 Students must still select and complete an undergraduate major in addition to their pre-professional studies when transferring to a university.
 Our degree is broad so that you can explore various science fields as you think about what specialty to pursue, and our faculty are here to help you along the way.

 Generally, these professions will require post-baccalaureate degrees.
 Our degree gets you on the right path.
 Check out our Pre-Professional Health Degree brochure

 - Veterinary Medicine

-You can learn more about the expected job growth and types of positions in this field by going to the link below:
+You can learn more about the expected job growth, transfer institutions, and types of positions in this field by going to the links below: